jstclair/knockout-virtual-grid/README.md

 });
 ```

-You also need to add a reference to its stylesheet:
+* Add a reference to the `Knockout Virtual Grid` stylesheet:

 ```html
 <html>